Below the Surface (TV series)

 The basis for the series was adapted from a series of conversations between Barfoed and Danish photographer Daniel Rye, who lived as a hostage within the terrorist organisation of Islamic State in Syria for more than a year.
-In Germany, the series is also known as Countdown Kopenhagen.
+In Germany, the series is known as Countdown Kopenhagen.

 On 2 April 2017, the series premiered in Denmark on Kanal 5, and was released on DVD in Germany on 19 October 2017.
 In the United Kingdom, BBC4 broadcast the first four episodes during March 2018.
 The BBC pulled the series from their schedule for 24 March only following the terrorist attack in Carcassonne and continued on 31 March.
 The second season premiered on 26 March 2019 in Denmark.
+Lassen and his cast mates, except Ditlevsen, reprise their roles as TTF members, which deal with the Elsinore–Helsingborg ferry hijacking by four Islamic terrorists.
+Hijackers are after foreign fighter June al-Baqee (Yasmin Mahmoud) with Philip as a fellow passenger-hostage.